biolab/orange3/doc/visual-programming/source/widgets/classify/randomforest.rst

 -  **Data**

-Data set
+A data set

 -  **Preprocessor**

-Preprocessed data.
+Preprocessed data

 **Outputs**:

 -  **Learner**

-Random forest learning algorithm with settings as specified in the dialog.
+A random forest learning algorithm with settings as specified in the dialog.

 -  **Random Forest Classifier**

-Trained classifier.
+A trained classifier.

 Description
 -----------